 - Stay hydrated, as dehydration can contribute to dizziness

-- Maintain balanced blood sugar levels by eating frequent small meals and snacks and focusing in nutrient-dense foods such as fresh fruits and vegetables, beans, whole grains, and nuts rather than sugary, fatty foods
+- Maintain balanced blood sugar levels by eating frequent small meals and snacks and focusing in nutrient-dense foods such as fresh fruits and vegetables, beans, whole grains, and nuts rather than sugary, fatty foods.
+Or consider a supplement like berberine to manage blood sugar.

 - Keep a notebook and write down when dizziness occurs and your activities (e.g., food, sleep, exercise, use of medications or supplements) before the event